neilenns-projects/zse-training-academy/content/developing-s1/m1-welcome-to-zse/airspace-classes/index.md

 ![Diagram illustrating the airspace classes in the United States](airspace-classes.png)

-here are 6 main classes of airspace in the US designated by letters.
+Here are 6 main classes of airspace in the US designated by letters.
 We will cover them in order from most restrictive to least restrictive, which also happens to be alphabetical order.
 See the AIM for more details on controlled airspace classes.

 ## Class A